se6en/Load-SRT/README.md

 Color tag may be hex value string, color name string or color rgb value string, also support to convert them to C++ format color value COLORREF.
 These format will be applied while drawing the content.

-Known issue: Does not support Unicode string yet.
+Known issue: Only support file encoded with UTF8 yet.

 # 4/22/2021
 Load SubRip Subtitle File (.srt) without format information.